ethan-devlab/Gomoku/README.md

 <a href="https://www.flaticon.com/free-icons/user" title="user icons">User icons created by Freepik - Flaticon</a><br>

 ## Copyright Claim
-The icon "icon.png" was designed and developed by the author, CHENG (Ethan Chan), contribution is needed for personal use.
-For commercial use, you can contact the author for more details.
+The icon "icon.png" was designed and developed by the author, CHENG (ethan-devlab), contribution is needed for personal use.
+For commercial use, contact the author for more details.